MisanthropeGirl/schroders/README.md

 After that all of the happy path tests fell in to place but a couple of the fail path ones needed a bit more tweaking.

 Since `axios` will take any parameters as an object I no longer need to stringify them myself so I can remove the `convertObjectToString` function and everything associated with it.

+## 2025-11-11

+Was planning on moving on to modern redux today but whilst I was reading through I saw that it makes use of Immer (which Richard W had us introduce, not entirely successfully, in the latter years of F1000) so thought I'd implement that first.

+This is not the most complicated of projects so using it is probably overkill but *id est quod id est* and all seems to have gone well with using it in the reducer and none of the tests need changing so that's good.